 Tuesday 1 October

-Private recital to be given a young singer from the Royal Conservatoire of Scotland accompanied by Kayleen Asbo.
+Private recital to be given by the soprano Emma Mockett, a prize-winning recent graduate from the Royal Conservatoire of Scotland, accompanied by Kayleen Asbo.
 The repertoire may be subject to change but the provisional programme is:

 Felix Mendelssohn “Three Fantasias or Caprices” Op 16